mfaani/mfaani/content/posts/devtools/Binaries/how-do-binaries-work-together.md

 - Changes of existing API: Renaming a public function, type or variable OR adding an additional parameter to a function.
 - Reduction of access control: Making a `public` function, type of variable `internal` or `private`
 - Adding to protocol requirements: Adding a new function to the protocol.
-- Increasing the size of a parameter even if the symbol is the same: If you added 100 new private variables to a struct then it *may* end up breaking the ABI.
+- Increasing the size of a parameter even if the symbol is the same: If you added 100 new private variables to a struct then it can end up increasing the size of the type so greatly that it *may* break the ABI.
 It doesn't apply to classes because they're referenced and it's indirect.
 - ~~Using a much newer or older Swift compiler which causes the symbols between the binaries to mismatch.
 See [here](https://stackoverflow.com/questions/58654714/module-compiled-with-swift-5-1-cannot-be-imported-by-the-swift-5-1-2-compiler)~~ Since Swift5, Swift's ABI is stable.
 This means:
   - libraries compiled with Swift 5 and SwiftX (X ≥ 5) should always compatible
   - libraries compiled with Swift 5 and SwiftY (Y < 5) are not compatible.